 OHMs are likely a disturbed system in a galaxy merger, as evidenced by tidal tails \citep{Clements1996}.
-We found that almost all of the 27 OHMs have recently merged or interacted with another galaxy (see Figure\,\ref{Fig:IRAS00256-0208} and the other figures in Appendix) and may be undergoing a burst of star formation.
-The detected OHMs have almost multiple velocity features, suggesting a velocity substructure throughout the detected regions.
-This could be an indication that this galaxy is in the process of merging as seen in the optical morphology (see Figure\,\ref{Fig:IRAS00256-0208} and the other figures in Appendix).
-In general, OHM line emission is always detected in [U]LIRGs.
-It is likely that OHMs occur during a particular state or stage of the merger, which are consequences of tidal density enhancements that accompany galaxy interactions \citep{Darling2007,Pihlstrom2007}.
+We found that almost all of the 27 OHMs have recently merged or interacted with another galaxy (see Figures\,\ref{Fig:IRAS00256-0208} and \ref{Fig:IRAS-Continued}).
+This could be an indication that such galaxy system is in the process of merging as seen in the optical morphology (see Figures\,\ref{Fig:IRAS00256-0208} and \ref{Fig:IRAS-Continued}).
+In general, OHM line emission is always detected in [U]LIRGs \citep[e.g.,][]{Darling2007,Henkel1990,Suess2016,Willett2012}.
+It is likely that OHMs occur during a particular state or stage of the merger, which are consequences of tidal density enhancements that accompany galaxy interactions \citep{Darling2007}.
 In fact, very-long-baseline interferometry (VLBI) radio images of Arp220 show that the OHM emission arises in regions only a few parsecs in size in its core, and have been used to support active galactic nucleus (AGN) models for this galaxy \citep{Skinner1997}.

-The multi-wavelength SED fitting results in Figure\,\ref{Fig:GSWLC} also show that the OH host galaxies are massive ($M_* \simeq 10^{11}M_\odot$) galaxies with the SFR above the star-forming main sequence.
+The multi-wavelength SED fitting results in Figure\,\ref{Fig:GSWLC} also show that the OH host galaxies are massive ($M_\star \simeq 10^{11}M_\odot$) galaxies with the SFR above the star-forming main sequence.
 The higher $A_V$ value of the OH galaxies from the SED fit is also consistent with the high IR luminosities.
-On the other hand, not all ULIRGs have detectable OH emission, suggesting that the OH emission may be triggered within a specific stage of the merger.
+On the other hand, not all ULIRGs have detectable OH emission, suggesting that the OH emission may be triggered within a specific stage of the merger or may be seen by orientation effects.
 High-resolution OH mapping observations, e.g. with the Very Large Array (VLA), are still needed to better constrain the physical origin of the OH emission.